nvie/git-toolbelt/README.md

     $ brew install nvie/tap/git-toolbelt

 If not using Homebrew, you will need to have [GNU coreutils][coreutils] installed, for the `realpath` utility.

-Git for Windows users see [#29](https://github.com/nvie/git-toolbelt/issues/29).
+These are POSIX shell scripts, so they need a Unix shell.
+On Windows, use Git for Windows (Git Bash) or WSL.
+They will not run in native PowerShell.

 # git-toolbelt